bogdan-patraucean/about/wintoys/offline.md

 # Offline installation guide

-This guide is not for the average user, pay attention to the instructions!
+This guide **is not** for the average user, so pay attention to the instructions!

 ### MSIX